electric-sql/postgres-pglite/react-native.md

 - **Review PGL_MOBILE vs **EMSCRIPTEN\*\*\*\* - Find places where mobile is missing conditional compilation it might need
 - **Cleanup** - Remove debug logging, temporary code
 - **Add Extensions Support** - Load and use PostgreSQL extensions

+### TODOS

+- pgl_install_mobile_comm is getting run on every request, should only be necessary on the first one?
+-